gth-softdev/ZooBlueBadge/README.md

 **Zoo**
 1) /api/Zoo -- 'POST' -- Create a "Zoo", the basic zoo information
-2) /api/Zoo -- 'GET' -- Returns all zoos and their corresponding data
+2) /api/Zoo -- 'GET' -- Returns all zoos and their corresponding data, does not include attached attraction and review data
-3) /api/Zoo/{id} -- 'GET' -- Returns a singular zoo and its data
+3) /api/Zoo/{id} -- 'GET' -- Returns a singular zoo and its data, includes attached attraction and review data
 4) /api/Zoo -- 'PUT' -- Updates a zoo's information
 5) /api/Zoo/{id} -- 'DELETE' -- Deletes the zoo specified by the ZooId